CloudTestDrive/EventLabs/AppDev/K8S/sample.app.OKE2.md

 ![alt text](images/wercker.application.26.png)

 Open a new browser window or tab and open your sample application using the following URL: `https://PUBLIC_IP_ADDRESS/USERNAME/userxx/`.
-Where the USERNAME is your Oracle Container Pipelines (former Wercker) user name.
-It should be a similar to: `https://129.213.15.72/cn-demo-user20/user08/`
+Where the USERNAME is your Oracle Container Pipelines (Wercker) user name.
+It should be a similar to: `https://129.213.15.72/ctdwercker/userxx/`

 Due to the reason that the proper certification hasn't been configured you get a security warning.
 Ignore and allow to open the page.